-President Donald Trump made immigration polices an important part of his presidential campaign.
-This infographic from Hansen & Company gives you a complete overview of Trump’s immigration policies since he announced his candidacy for presidency in June 2015.
+President Donald Trump made immigration policies an important part of his presidential campaign.
+This infographic from Hansen & Company gives you a complete overview of Trump’s immigration policies since he announced his candidacy for the presidency in June 2015.

 His first two executive orders(EO) relating to immigration were reasonably straight forward but it was his third EO that caused controversy with some people calling it a ban on Muslims.
 The order initially caused chaos at airports and affected legal permanent residents from returning to the United States.